basics/nuxt-booster/README.md

 ## Development

-1. Clone this repository
+1. Clone this repository.
-2. Install dependencies using `npm install` or `yarn install`
+2. Install dependencies using `npm install` or `yarn install`.
-3. Start development server using `npm run dev` or `yarn dev`
+3. Start development server using `npm run dev` or `yarn dev`.

 ## Preview